dzirbel/kotify/README.md

 For a full list of completed and upcoming features, see the [Roadmap](https://coda.io/@dominic-zirbel/kotify-roadmap).

+Development on Kotify is currently on hold and may or may not be resumed in the future.
+It is recommended for use only as a prototype and technology preview of what's possible with Spotify's API and Compose Multiplatform.

 ### Installation

 Kotify can be installed as an early **alpha** release.
 Expect performance issues, bugs, and missing features.
 In